·

 References can be added to a Zotero library in many different ways: directly from databases, journal websites, Google Scholar or the library catalog, by reference file import (for example from an EndNote library), by dragging in PDFs from your hard drive, and by entering them manually.

 I prefer to use Bibtex and found it much cleaner to use in a separate course I attended previously.
 My happy medium would be learning how to export Zotero into Bibtex to use both.
-There must be a way though thats for my next challenge
+There must be a way though thats for my next challenge.

 Zotero can insert citations and bibliographies into any text field or program.
 Simply drag-and-drop items, use Quick Copy to send citations to the clipboard, or export them directly to a file.